austinfennacy/project-fennacy/README.md

 `components/`: where the Client project stores various React **components**.

-- Larger components, such as the `submittal.js` and it's 19 unique edit dialog components, are broken out into additional directories and modules
+- Larger components, such as the `submittal.js` and its 19 unique edit dialog components, are broken out into additional directories and modules

 `contexts/`: where the Client project stores various React **contexts**.